althea-net/rita/README.md

 This contains many (although confusingly not all) of the Rust components for the Althea firmware.
 The only separated component is [guac_rs](https://github.com/althea-mesh/guac_rs) which we want to be easily used externally as a Rust Ethereum light client.

+This is primarily an infrastructure repo, to get a working version of Althea you should look at [installer](https://github.com/althea-mesh/installer) for desktop linux and [althea-firmware](https://github.com/althea-mesh/althea-firmware) for OpenWRT.

 ## Building

 Debian: